Jeep problem

 The jeep problem, desert crossing problem or exploration problem is a mathematics problem in which a jeep must maximize the distance it can travel into a desert with a given quantity of fuel.
 The jeep can only carry a fixed and limited amount of fuel, but it can leave fuel and collect fuel at fuel dumps anywhere in the desert.

 The problem first appeared in the 9th-century collection Propositiones ad Acuendos Juvenes (Problems to Sharpen the Young), attributed to Alcuin, with the puzzle being about a travelling camel eating grain.
 The De viribus quantitatis (c.
 1500) of Luca Pacioli also discusses the problem.
 A modern treatment was given by N. J. Fine in 1947.

-Variations of the problem are the camel and bananas problem where a merchant must maximize the number of bananas transported to a market using a camel that feeds on the bananas, the travelers across the desert problem where a number of travellers must all reach a destination and can only exchange supplies rather than leaving them, and the cars across the desert problem which again can only exchange their fuel, but where empty cars can be abandoned.
-This final problem has similarities to the operation of multistage rocket.

 Problem

 There are n units of fuel stored at a fixed base.
 The jeep can carry at most 1 unit of fuel at any time, and can travel 1 unit of distance on 1 unit of fuel (the jeep's fuel consumption is assumed to be constant).
 At any point in a trip the jeep may leave any amount of fuel that it is carrying at a fuel dump, or may collect any amount of fuel that was left at a fuel dump on a previous trip, as long as its fuel load never exceeds 1 unit.
 There are two variants of the problem: